pbudzik/bytecask/README.md

 db.storeBlob(name, new FileInputStream(...))

-// read the blob passing an output stream to write blob to
+// read the blob passing an output stream to write the blob to

 withResource(new FileOutputStream(...)) {
       os => db.retrieveBlob(name, os)